uvkrishnasai/CodingExercise/README.md

 Conclusion
 ------------
 I am able to finish the exercise.
-It is a working application (not fully tested), for time being did not implement some of the functionalities like adding vacations from UI, etc.
+It is a working application (not fully tested), for time being did not create Value/model objects (Used entity objects instead) & did not implement some of the functionalities like adding vacations from UI, etc.

 UI images are added to the wiki. https://github.com/uvks/BCBS-CodingExcercise/wiki